localstack/localstack-blog.github.io/content/2024-08-23-localstack-release-v-3-7-0/index.md

 ### Miscellaneous

-- Users should be able to use LocalStack in any region, encompassing standard AWS regions as well as specialized regions such as those in China, GovCloud, and ISO-partitions. (**Enterprise**).
+- Users should be able to use LocalStack in any region, encompassing standard AWS regions as well as specialized regions such as those in China, GovCloud, and ISO-partitions. (**Enterprise**)
 - Support for custom URL aliases for Lambda Function URLs is now available in LocalStack.
 This feature allows users to assign custom IDs to either the `$LATEST` version of a function or to an existing version alias.
 - LocalStack now supports prebuilding Lambda images before execution with the `LAMBDA_PREBUILD_IMAGES` configuration variable.
-This approach increases the cold start time but reduces the duration until the Lambda function becomes `ACTIVE`.
+This approach increases the cold start time but reduces the duration until the Lambda function becomes `ACTIVE`. (**Preview**)
 - LocalStack now supports idempotent [`StartExecution` operations](https://docs.aws.amazon.com/step-functions/latest/apireference/API_StartExecution.html) against already running `STANDARD` Step Functions state machines with identical input.

 ## Conclusion